 How can you create a consistent workbook structure?
 What is this mean exactly?
 Open a workbook and create three sheets.
 Let us see the parts of the workbook structure:

 The first one is the dashboard.
-This contains the final data visualization this is where date is assessed.
+The worksheet contains the final data visualization.
 The name of the second one is data.
-And the third on is called calculation.
-This partition seems completely logical.
-From the unorganized raw data throughout Excel formulas and functions you reach the result, your dashboard.
+Also, the third one is called calculation.
+This partition seems logical.
+From the raw data throughout Excel formulas and functions, you reach the result, your dashboard.

 Analyze data and build the dashboard

-We took you through the procedure that converts unprocessed data into data structure capable of building a dashboard.
+We took you through the procedure that converts unprocessed data into a data structure capable of creating a dashboard.

 Ask yourself the following questions: Do you have to display all the data at once?
 Is it necessary to remove some data?
 From now on you can use Excel formulas and various methods that help us move forward.